 OpsCenter 6.0.0 Release Notes

-Release notes for the OpsCenter version 6.0.0 release.
+Release notes and known issues for the OpsCenter version 6.0.0 release.